Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 • Spread Your Money: Invest in NCDs from companies with different maturity dates to lower risk.

-• Avoid Risky Sectors: Don’t put all your money in one sector, like NBFCs giving personal loans, as they can be risky.
+• Avoid Risky Sectors: Don’t put all your money in one sector, such as NBFCs that offer personal loans, as they can be risky.

 • Buy Older NCDs: Older NCDs on the stock market may give better returns if bought at a lower price when new NCDs are issued.